cheng10/PythonExerciseBook/README.md

     > use Redis, redis-py

 5. **ex04** Count the word frequency in a txt file.
-    > use string.translate to remove punctuation, sorted to rank the frequency
+    > use string.translate to remove punctuation, sorted to rank the frequency.

-6. **ex05** Resize photo
+6. **ex05** Resize photo.
     > use pillow

+7. **ex06** Get most important words from a list of text files.
+    > use tf-idf algorithm,  ski-kit learn library